 We both want the same thing–your success.
 I want you to have that A too, but there’s a disconnect that can sometimes make it seem like we’re working against each other.

-So, if you want the A, do this instead
+If you want the A, do this instead.

 - If you aren’t asking questions because you feel embarrassed, practice asking in an environment where you won’t be as nervous: coming up to my desk, ask it when I’m not addressing the entire class, come early or hang back a min late, swing by during flex, after school, lunch, etc.